Blendify/blender-manual/blender_docs/manual/physics/introduction.rst

 .. note::

-   The gravity value per physics system can be scale down in the *Field Weights tab.*
+   The gravity value per physics system can be scale down in the *Field Weights tab*.